-Sure, we can fish for you —but we’d love to teach you how to fish.
 We realize that relationships are critical in delivering high-quality care.
-Your staff knows your residents better than we ever could, so iLink was designed to be a remote support infrastructure that empowers community service providers—like you—to better and more affordably provide the right support in the right place at the right time by your own trusted caregivers. iLink can be utilized as a service or installed and implemented as a full infrastructure for your agency.
+Your staff knows your residents better than we ever could, so iLink was designed to offer multiple remote support options that empower community service providers—like you—to better and more affordably provide the right support in the right place at the right time by your own trusted caregivers. iLink can be utilized as a service or installed and implemented as a full infrastructure for your agency.

 With iLink Technologies, community providers can:

 Help staff deliver in-home care or offer remote support for seniors or people with disabilities

 Deploy mobile or in-neighborhood staff to meet intermittent care needs

 Provide professional services (such as behavioral and telehealth support) remotely and on-demand

 We are driven to find better ways to make meaningful strides towards independence and higher quality-of-life for individuals, regardless of one’s ability.
 We champion the rights of individuals with disabilities and seniors and believe everyone has: